balintfodor/CarND-Vehicle-Detection/writeup.md

 I concluded with the followings:

-* the quality and the type of the feature vectors is the most influential thing and a bad feature vectors can not be classified well no matter how complex classifier I use
+* the quality and the type of the feature vectors is the most influential thing and bad feature vectors can not be classified well no matter how complex classifier I use
 * other then `LinearSVC` the classifiers run really slowly (on my computer) and has much more tunable parameters

-Finally I chose `LinearSVC`.
-For the classification I wanted to have a [0,1] value to represent some kind of confidence. `LinearSVC` don't support it out of the box, so I used its `LinearSVC.decision_function` and put the value in a sigmoid function.
+Finally, I chose `LinearSVC`.
+For the classification, I wanted to have a [0,1] value to represent some kind of confidence. `LinearSVC` don't support it out of the box, so I used its `LinearSVC.decision_function` and put the value in a sigmoid function.
 Shifting the comparison from 0.5 I can tune the algorithm to be more permissive or strict when classifying low-confidence samples.

 I chose a random fraction of 0.2 from the vehicle/non-vehicle samples to be the test set.
 The final accuracy measures: